xXleowXx/gitlab-charts/doc/advanced/external-object-storage/aws-iam-roles.md

 One can test if the IAM role is correctly setup and that GitLab is accessing S3 using the IAM role.
-This is accomplished by logging into the `taskrunner` pod and installing the `awscli` python package.
+This is accomplished by logging into the `taskrunner` pod and installing the `awscli` Python package.

 ```shell
 kubectl exec -it <TASK RUNNER POD> bash